How the GDPR Will Impact U.S.-Based Companies (Part 1)

 The broad reach of the GDPR has the potential to affect a large portion of U.S.-based companies that do not consider themselves to be within the purview of its regulations.
 Underestimating its applicability could result in a significant financial burden on such companies.

-The next article in this series will address the key requirements of the GDPR.
 If you have any questions about whether the GDPR will impact your company, or about steps to take to prepare for its upcoming implementation, please stay tuned for additional information.
 Attorneys in the Schwabe, Williamson & Wyatt, P.C., privacy group will coordinate with firms in the EU to provide assistance.

 - Jean Ohman BackOf Counsel